News

 2nd April 2025

 The Liberties Festival is one of Ireland’s oldest festivals.
 It is an innovative community festival that works with local community members and professional artists to place culture, creativity, and diversity at the heart of The Liberties.
-Founded in the 1970s, the Liberties Festival has become a highlight of Dublin summers, offering a series of family-friendly, sporting, and community events and an exciting multi-cultural and arts programme.
+Founded in the 1970s, the Liberties Festival has become a highlight of Dublin summers, offering a series of family-friendly, sporting, and community events, as well as an exciting multicultural and arts programme.

 Dr Kennedy will be joined on the festival's first advisory board by Laura Gibbons (StayCity), Michael Quinn (Fáilte Ireland), and Sarah Byrne (MA Student - NCAD).